ntoll/ntoll.github.io/posts/why-computers-2.md

 But *why* is logic useful?

-Because logic clearly and unambiguously describes the relationships between current states of affairs and a new next state.
-Consider, for example, this conditional statement: if the card on top of stack A is the same as the card on top of stack B, then shout "SNAP!".
-Logic encodes the movement of thought needed to participate in the card game (or any other useful structured activity).
+Because logic clearly and unambiguously describes the relationships between states of affairs (premises), and allows us to take action given a resulting truth value.
+Consider, for example, this conditional statement: `IF` the card on top of stack A is an ace `AND` the card on top of stack B is an ace, `THEN` shout "SNAP!".
+Logic describes the movement of thought needed to participate in the card game (or any other useful structured activity).

 Here's a final "brain twist" for you: